ppatierno/enmasse-iot-demo/README.md

 # EnMasse - Spark Streaming demo

-This demo shows how it's possible to use a [Kubernetes](https://kubernetes.io/) or [OpenShift](https://www.openshift.com/) cluster running [EnMasse](https://enmasseproject.github.io/) and [Apache Spark](https://spark.apache.org/ in order to have a way for ingesting data through a scalable messaging infrastructure and then processing such data using Spark Streaming jobs.
+This demo shows how it's possible to use a [Kubernetes](https://kubernetes.io/) or [OpenShift](https://www.openshift.com/) cluster running [EnMasse](https://enmasseproject.github.io/) and [Apache Spark](https://spark.apache.org/) in order to have a way for ingesting data through a scalable messaging infrastructure and then processing such data using Spark Streaming jobs.
-The proposed IoT scenario is related to an AMQP publisher which sends simulated temperature values and a Spark Streaming job which processes such data in order to get the max value in the latest 5 seconds.
+The proposed IoT scenario is made of :

+* an AMQP publisher which sends simulated temperature values to a _temperature_ address (backed by a queue)
+* a Spark Streaming driver application which reads above values in order to process the maximum value in the latest 5 seconds, sending the processed value to a _max_ address (backed by a queue)
+* an AMQP receiver which gets filtered maximum temperature values reading from the _max_ address

+The following pictures shows how all the above components define the overall demo deployment.

 ![Demo deployment](./images/demo_deployment.png)